Dinesh281197/AD-HOC-INSIGHTS/README.md

 ## Files in this Repository

 - **ad-hoc-requests.pdf**: Document containing the 10 ad hoc business requests.
-- **SQL Queries**: Folder containing SQL scripts used to extract data.
+- **SQL Queries**: A Folder containing SQL scripts used to extract data.
-- **SQL Queries Output Screenshots**- Folder Contains Screenshots of SQL Queries Output
-- **Power BI Visualizations**: Folder containing Power BI files with data visualizations.
+- **Power BI Visualizations**: Contains a Visualization of all 10 Request Outputs
 - **Presentation**: PowerPoint file showcasing insights and recommendations.

 ## How to Use